 After you have reviewed the Wedding Guidelines, schedule an initial appointment with one of the Cathedral clergy by emailing email@example.com or by calling 206.323.0300.
 We will book a date for your wedding only after you have read these guidelines and met with one of the Cathedral clergy.

 Thank you for your interest in Saint Mark's Cathedral as a holy place in which to begin your new life together!

 The faith community at Saint Mark’s is honored to offer the hospitality of the cathedral to you in this time of loss and sorrow.
 It is our privilege to assist you in any way we can.
 As Christians, we proclaim that in death, life is changed, not ended, and we hope our ministry will help you to move forward with assurance that the person you love has passed through death into new life in God, and that in your grief, Christ makes himself present in compassion.

 The Chapel of the Resurrection, which includes a columbarium, was opened in 1969.
 A columbarium is a permanent resting place for cremated remains.
 Anyone is welcome to be buried in the Chapel of the Resurrection.
-Read about the columbarium here.
+Read about the columbarium, including fees, here.

-A conversation has begun about the possibility of interring ashes in a garden area of the front lawn.
+The possibility of interring ashes in a garden area of the front lawn has recently been discussed, and one interment has taken place in this way.
 Please ask if you are interested in learning more about this option.